RKdev/utils/README.md

 _create_ - add chmod+x all and copy to /usr/local/bin

 _makegit_ - make a new repo on github.
-Create directoy on local machine, cd to directory and execute this script to automatically generate and push new repo
+Create directory on local machine, cd to directory and execute this script to automatically generate and push new repo

 _myip_ - returns your ip address